Prag8855/aab/content/guides/become-a-freelancer-in-germany.md

 **[What does legal insurance cover? ➞](/guides/legal-insurance)**

-[Muffin](/out/muffin-rechtsschutz) can help you choose legal insurance from multiple companies, and they speak English.
+[Muffin](/out/muffin-rechtsschutz) helps you choose legal insurance from multiple companies, and they speak English.
 [Feather](/out/feather-rechtsschutz) and [GetSafe](/out/getsafe-rechtsschutz) sell legal insurance, and they speak English.
 [Tarifcheck](/out/tarifcheck-rechtsschutz) helps you compare insurances, but it's only in German.

 ### Accounting costs